asenath247/INTERACTION-DESIGN/README.md

 ![loader screen coding](./src/Images/modalDialogue.png)

 ### Introduction and Ressearch
 As stated by Material UI, “The modal component provides a solid foundation for creating dialogues, popovers and light boxes.”
 This type of dialogue component is executed too keep visible whilst the background is faded, transparent with the colour grey.
 Additionally, the word “dialogue” depicts a conversation in this instance, the modal is in conversation with the user, this is because the user requests for information and the modal dialogue approves of that request in return.
-Additionally, Fessenden (2017) “Metal dialogues can be used to fragment a complex workflow into simpler steps ”.
+Additionally, Fessenden (2017) mentions that “Metal dialogues can be used to fragment a complex workflow into simpler steps ”.
 Fundamentally the modal dialogue principalities include a centred and direct window.

 ## Evaluation of guidelines
 Producing and fitting this modal dialogue in a modern approach, required containing feasibility.
 This component blocks content in default and

 displays two combined ellipses.
 The first ellipse colour is in - #DCA3FF, a light lilac.
 The second in - #A3C2FF, a mid-blue.
 Third in - #FBD8DE, a light pink.
 Lastly, in # CCF9FF, a light blue.
 All selected colours reflect of a pastel palette.